Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 training field data to properly support application of the prediction algorithm.
 The other technical problem is the amount of storage required to save and share all the produced predictions.
-Each category of a soil categorical variable can be mapped separately, which can lead to hundreds of grids.
+Each category of a soil categorical variable must be mapped separately, which can lead to hundreds of grids.
 The global land cover map for example contains only some 35 categories, so that it is relatively easy to distribute and use that GIS layer.